An owner of a flower shop stands in the front door of her business and looks out smiling

 How to compare individual and family health insurance plans

-When buying a health insurance plan for yourself or your family, there are a lot of things to consider.
-We’re here to help you learn the basics about health insurance plans and costs so you can find a plan that works best for you.
+When buying a private health insurance plan for yourself or your family, there are a lot of comparisons to make.
+We’re here to help you learn the basics about health insurance plans and costs, so you can find a plan that works best for you.

-When comparing plan costs, there’s more to think about than just your monthly premium.
+When comparing plan costs, there’s more to think about than just your premium (what you pay for your plan every month).
 There are other out-of-pocket costs to consider as well.

 Generally, the higher your premium, the lower your out-of-pocket costs.
 Out-of-pocket costs may include: